 If you had given the opportunity to change on thing in your life, then what it would be?

 Such a question intends to know your focus on the core turning point in your life or any missed opportunity that you regret.
 Also, the interviewer also wants to know what you are still doing in order to win over that change.
 For instance, a good answer to this question could be, ‘Although, I am pretty much happy in my life, I wish I could focus much earlier on my career.’
 This single answer makes the interviewer assume that you have really understood the importance of time which you have wasted in your previous years.

 You can also state to ‘gain more experience in a field.’
 This answer would make the interviewer assume that you are still striving to learn new things and gain perfection in the things which you already know.
 You can even provide examples for the same to prove your point much stronger.

 What according to you are successful qualities of a manager or a team head?

-These responses are only examples, but you can review and rehearse them with real life examples.
-Although there is no need of verbal rehearsal, still you can practice them in order to build your confidence.
-Such responses are meant to alter your creativity and get you think the perfect way to answer the extensive range of questions that you would face in the actual interview.
+These responses are only examples, but you can review and rehearse them with real-life examples.
+Although there is no need for verbal rehearsal, still you can practice them to build your confidence.
+Such a response meant to alter your creativity and get you to think the perfect way to answer the extensive range of questions that you would face in the actual interview.